A famous mixing console with a big-name rock-and-roll history

 The UA610 Console at Audio Garden

 Frank DeMedio built all of the studio’s custom gear and console.
 He used UA610 (Universal Audio) amplifiers to build the console.
-It has 24 channels with 8 channel monitor and cue, military grade switches and level controls, and one preamp for everything in a channel.
+It has 24 channels with an eight channel monitor and cue, military grade switches, and level controls, and one preamp for everything in a channel.
 The monitor speakers were modeled after Putnam’s design.
 It included the Altec 604-E speakers, powered by McIntosh 275 Tube power amps.

 Bill Halverson, Stephen Barncard, and Glyn Johns were other well-known engineers who were on staff at Studio C at the time.

 Wally Heider, Recording Engineer Extraordinaire

 Heider’s work spanned from the Big-Band era to rock bands, for which he was best known during the 1960’s.
 Regardless of the eccentricities requested by various rock bands, he was quite accommodating for any need they had, nevertheless of how silly it seemed.
 Such as, when Grace Slick wanted to sing surrounded by light at a Jefferson Airplane session, Heider brought in a ring of lighted cans in the studio.

 Heider had planned to build four studios — A and B on the ground floor and C and D upstairs.
 Studio B was never finished and became a game room.
 Audio Garden has recently acquired all of Studio C and part of D.